 Please note it is not our role to provide legal and accounting advice regarding permissible structures under the PBOA.

-- the definition of 'relative' (section 139A) is intentionally narrow to ensure the control and ownership of a pharmacy business is restricted to individuals qualified in the field of pharmacy and who are required to maintain professional standards.
+- The definition of 'relative' (section 139A) is intentionally narrow to ensure the control and ownership of a pharmacy business is restricted to individuals qualified in the field of pharmacy and who are required to maintain professional standards.

-- a corporation must not own more than five pharmacy businesses at the same time.
+- A corporation must not own more than five pharmacy businesses at the same time.
 Ownership of a pharmacy business is defined in section 139A to include having a proprietary interest in the pharmacy business.

 - if the pharmacist is a director of, or shareholder in, a corporation that owns the pharmacy business.

-- individual (not corporate) shareholders may hold shares as a trustee in the corporation that owns the pharmacy business.
+- Individual (not corporate) shareholders may hold shares as a trustee in the corporation that owns the pharmacy business.

-- a trust is not a legal entity and accordingly cannot own property in its own right.
+- A trust is not a legal entity and accordingly cannot own property in its own right.
 A pharmacy business may be owned by a person or a company as trustee for beneficiaries.

 Telephone: 07 3708 5258